scarpe-team/scarpe-wasm/README.md

 $ mv wasi-vfs /usr/local/bin/wasi-vfs
 ```

+(Note: this is not the latest wasi-vfs, but there's a bug as of version 0.4.0 that prevents using the latest version with ruby.wasm.)

 Install the gem and add to the application's Gemfile by executing:

     $ bundle add scarpe-wasm